alfonmga/kickback-server/README.md

 * `CONFIG_ENCRYPTION_IV` - obtained from our password vault

-_Note: The last two encryption variables have also been setup in [Zeit](https://zeit.co/docs/getting-started/secrets), so if you change their values remember to update Zeit._
+_Note: The last two encryption variables have also been setup in [Zeit](https://zeit.co/docs/getting-started/secrets), so if you change their values remember to update Zeit.
+All Zeit secrets we use are visible in `.deploy/now.live.json`._

 To deploy and alias the dev server URL in one go: